heubachmedia/hmReports-Release/Documentation/Pages/hmRep_GetPageProperty.md

 |valueText|Text|←|property of the type text

 ### Description
-The command *hmRep_GET PAGE PROPERTY*' returns a property of the page defined by the parameter *pageNo**.
+The command *hmRep_GET PAGE PROPERTY* returns a property of the page defined by the parameter *pageNo*.
 The parameter *Selector* identifies the type of the property.
 Depending of the property you have to pass a longint value in the parameter *valueLong* and a text value in the parameter *valueText*.

 You must always pass all parameters.